Cart

 From field to glass: the alchemy of wheat and barley

-Under its light exterior, white beer hides a surprisingly complex composition.
+Under its light exterior, wheat beer hides a surprisingly complex composition.
 Its secret?
-A precise blend of barley malts and unmalted wheat (wheat) which gives it this very particular character.
-Contrary to what its name suggests, it is not truly white - its cloudy appearance and pale color come from the unfiltered wheat starch and suspended proteins.
+A precise blend of barley malts and unmalted wheat (wheat) that gives it this very distinctive character.
+Contrary to what its name suggests, it is not truly white—its cloudy appearance and pale color come from unfiltered wheat starch and suspended proteins.

-Moonshine is a perfect example of this technical mastery.
-Its blend of Pilsner malt, wheat and Carapils creates a cereal base that perfectly balances lightness and complexity.
-Carapils, a special malt, adds an extra touch of body without weighing down the beer - a bit like adding a soft cushion to an already comfortable sofa.
+Moonshine perfectly illustrates this technical mastery.
+Its blend of Pilsner malt, wheat , and Carapils creates a cereal base that perfectly balances lightness and complexity.
+Carapils, a specialty malt, adds a touch of extra body without weighing the beer down—a bit like adding a soft cushion to an already comfortable sofa.

 The subtle role of spices in a successful white wine

-While spices in beer may sometimes seem about as relevant as a Christmas sweater in August, they are essential in a white beer.
-Historically, their use dates back to a time when hops were not yet the undisputed king of brewing bitterness.
-Belgian brewers used a spice blend called “gruut,” the recipe of which was jealously guarded and often taxed by local authorities—probably the first historical example of a pleasure tax.
+While spices in beer may sometimes seem as relevant as a Christmas sweater in August, they are essential in a wheat beer.
+Historically, their use dates back to a time before hops were the undisputed king of brewing bitterness.
+Belgian brewers used a spice blend called "gruut," the recipe of which was jealously guarded and often taxed by local authorities—probably the first historical example of a pleasure tax.

-Today, two spices reign supreme in the composition of a traditional white beer: coriander and citrus peel, often bitter orange.
-Coriander, when freshly ground, develops surprising notes of citrus and sweet spices that naturally complement the fruity esters produced by the yeast.
-Citrus peel, meanwhile, brings that characteristic freshness that makes white beer such a thirst-quenching beer.
+Today, two spices reign supreme in the composition of a traditional wheat beer: coriander and citrus zest, often bitter orange.
+When freshly ground, coriander develops surprising notes of citrus and sweet spices that naturally complement the fruity esters produced by the yeast.
+Citrus zest, meanwhile, brings that characteristic freshness that makes wheat beer such a thirst-quenching beer.

 The science behind freshness